Garuna414/WhatsTheTemperature/README.md

 - Arduino IDE (https://www.arduino.cc/en/software)
 - DHT sensor library (for the DHT22 sensor)
 - Appropriate Ethernet or Wi-Fi libraries for network communication (e.g., Ethernet.h or ESP8266WiFi.h)

-## Contributing

-If you'd like to contribute to this project, please open an issue or create a pull request with your improvements.

 ## License